Andrea/andrea.github.io/_posts/2025-08-21-reading-list.markdown

 ### [The Conflict-Intelligent Leader: In these turbulent times learning how to manage disputes is a must. by Peter T. Coleman](https://hbr.org/2025/07/the-conflict-intelligent-leader?ab=HP-magazine-text-2)

-I highlighted some choice parts of the
+I highlighted some choice parts of the post to give you an idea of what the post should give you.
+Talking about the Good-Friday agreement, which was such a meaningful and difficult work on peace is the cherry on the top of this article!
 ![Emotional intelligence versus conflict intelligence]({{site.images}}/2025/eiq-ciq.png)

 ![Good Friday agreement]({{site.images}}/2025/good-friday.png)